Visit the Hudson Valley's Heritage Financial Park

 Dimensions: left field, 325 feet; center field, 400 feet; right field, 325 feet

-The drive up to Dutchess Stadium from New York is serene and scenic, a soothing escape from the traffic and congestion of the city – any city, really – especially if you follow the 9s, taking U.S. 9 and New York Route 9D, which hug the Hudson River all the way from the George Washington Bridge right to the ballpark.
+The drive up to Heritage Financial Park from New York is serene and scenic, a soothing escape from the traffic and congestion of the city – any city, really – especially if you follow the 9s, taking U.S. 9 and New York Route 9D, which hug the Hudson River all the way from the George Washington Bridge right to the ballpark.

 The stadium itself is listed in Wappingers Falls, a village of about 5,500, because that’s where the post office is.
 But it’s situated just north of I-84 within the town of Fishkill (pop.
 22,000), and the closest downtown is the city of Beacon (pop.
 15,500), which itself is surrounded by Fishkill.
 Got all that?

 If you want the feeling of small-town, mid-century Minor League baseball, Heritage Financial Park is for you.
 Built in just three months(!) in 1994 but looking like a well-preserved park from the ’50s, it features a brick façade and a low-profile green roof.
 It was known as Dutchess Stadium for the majority of its esixtence, switching to its current moniker prior to the 2023 season.

 Fans entering from the main gate behind home plate can scan the plaques of the Professional Baseball Scouts Hall of Fame or, next to the team shop entrance, two markers commemorating Hudson Valley natives and Hall of Famers Eddie Collins and Dan Brouthers.